sonrabakarim/barlkk/_posts/2016-09-02-sketch-optimize-images-web.md

 Under the _File_ menu there's a command called _Reduce File Size_.
 Try it and see what it does.

-## Responsive images and thumbnails
+## Responsive images, screenshots and thumbnails

 If you're displaying thumbnail versions of your images elsewhere on a website, using the [`srcset` attribute](http://devdocs.io/html/attributes#srcset-attribute), or providing multiple image resolutions using the [`picture` element](http://devdocs.io/html/element/picture) (primarily intended for use in art direction), consider saving multiple versions of your images, each at smaller dimensions, so they'll load faster on mobile devices and in different usage contexts.